Japif/TriviaGame/README.md

 # TriviaGame
-A telegram webapp trivia game powered by react (not functional yet)
+A telegram webapp trivia game powered by react (not fully functional yet)